rohnux/aws-ec2-start-stop-using-Jenkins/README.md

         aws configure

    Enter

     * your AWS Access Key ID and
     * your AWS Secret Access Key.
     * As default region name enter your Availability Zone (AZ) and
     * use "json" as default output format.

-###Create the Parametized Job
+### Create the Parametized Jenkins Job
-All the arguments are taken from parameters.
+Pull your .py file from Git or Github using SCM in Jenkins.
+All the arguments will be taken from parameters.
 The code is made generic.
-Any aws-ec2 instance can be start or stop based on Tags and AWS_PROFILE you choose from the parameter.
+Any aws-ec2 instance can be start or stop based on Tags and AWS_PROFILE you mention in the parameter.

-###Write this in the Execute shell in Jenkins Job
+### Write this in the Execute shell of Jenkins Job
 export AWS_PROFILE= $Profile
 python3.5 start_stop_ec2.py  $env $Name $Owner $Project $Purpose $State

+### Build the Job
+You will now be able to start and stop your aws-ec2 instance.